 InterActor was born.
 The user-friendly, visual way of managing data is now not just applied to business data, but also to nodes and relationships that represent the functions and triggers of applications.

 As data become more and more connected or linked, information will be increasingly often be derived from the links between data instead of the data itself.
-As new usecase emerge, data-models need to be very flexible.
+As new use cases emerge, data-models need to be very flexible.

 The process of storing data using flexible models and extracting information out of linked data is enhanced by using graph databases, in combination with query languages like (open)Cypher.